lukeluo/arm-programming/qemu-environment.md

   During the first boot, although We have injected a virtio_pci driver into the new initramfs,  but it will not be found automatically while Udev is setup devices.
 We need to manually "**insmod**" this module while boot is dropped into and emergency shell.
 After we load the driver, the PCI disk will showup.
 We just mount this disk onto "/new_root", and exit from the emergency, then the boot continue and we can login with "root/root".

-  After login, we should regenerate an initramfs via mkinitcpio,  then copy the new initramfs from /boot out to Qemu boot directory, to replace our hand-cooked "injected" version of initramfs.
+  After login, we should regenerate an initramfs via mkinitcpio,  then copy the new initramfs/kernel  from /boot out to Qemu boot directory, to replace our hand-cooked "injected" version of initramfs and the old kernel.
 After that , the boot will go smoothly with manual intervention.